 This project is especially close to our hearts.
-With help from our Non-Slip Tiles, Detroit Prep students can safely enjoy their brand new building as they set out to change the world.
+With help from our slip-resistant Tiles, Detroit Prep students can safely enjoy their brand new building as they set out to change the world.
 When Detroit Prep’s brand new building safely opened its doors this fall, students and staff were greeted with colorful tiles that work as hard as they do.
 We had the tremendous honor of helping Detroit Prep turn a 100-year-old building into a safe and beautiful place to learn through our Fireclay Gives initiative.

 Read to the end to see how we're continuing to work with our friends at Detroit Prep!